Corey-Everett/SKG/README.md

 # Features

-Our program lets multiple clients connect to a server and either create a review for a game, lookup a review for a specific game, or lookup a review for every game that has a review.
+Our program lets multiple clients connect to a server to either create a review for a game, lookup a review for a specific game, or lookup a review for every game that has a review.
 The games are stored in a text file which allows the server to store them permanently and display the reviews written by the clients if the client requests it.

 # Demo Video